GozdeHisarckllar/challenge-ecommerce-product-page/README.md

 ### What I learned

 Throughout the project, I faced some new challenges and learning oppotunities while coming up with possible solutions to some cases such as gallery/slider functionalities & animations, updating context of an inner object of a state variable.
-I really enjoyed the process of both learning and contemplating, finding out solutions and then testing my solutions with considering different possible cases.
+I really enjoyed the process of both learning and contemplating, finding out solutions and then testing my solutions by considering different possible cases that an app user can encounter.

 ### Continued development